RedHat-Israel/ROSE/README.md

 Use venv to create a virtual environment and to install the rest of the dependencies:

-    python -m venv ./venv
+    python -m venv ~/.venv/rose

 After creating the environment, we want to activate and enter our environment (make sure you're in the ROSE directory):

-    source ./venv/bin/activate
+    source ~/.venv/rose/bin/activate

 After entering the virtual enviornment we need to install the project dependencies:

-    pip install -r requirments.txt
+    pip install -r requirements.txt

 Indication that you are inside the environment, the prompt line will look like this:

-    (venv) [username@hostname ROSE]$
+    (rose) [username@hostname ROSE]$

 ## Running the server

-If you are not in your virtual environment, please run it:
+If you are not in your virtual environment, please activate it:

-    source ./venv/bin/activate
+    source ~/.venv/rose/bin/activate

 Start the server on some machine: